-10.7 Multiple Violations
+10.9 Multiple Violations

-10.7.1 Second Anti-Doping Rule Violation

-For a second anti-doping rule violation, the period of Ineligibility shall be the greater of:

-(a) Six months;

-- (b) One-half of the period of Ineligibility imposed for the first anti-doping rule violation without taking into account any reduction under Article 10.6; or - (c) Twice the period of Ineligibility otherwise applicable to the second antidoping rule violation, without taking into account any reduction under Article 10.6
+- 10.9.1 Second or Third Anti-Doping Rule Violations - 10.9.1.1 For a second anti-doping rule violation, the period of Ineligibility shall be the greater of: - (a) Six months: - (b) A period of Ineligibility in the range between: - (i) The sum of the period of Ineligibility imposed for the first anti-doping rule violation plus the period of Ineligibility otherwise applicable to the second anti-doping rule violation as if it were a first violation; and - (ii) Twice the period of Ineligibility otherwise applicable to the second anti-doping rule violation treated as if it were a first violation.

-The period of Ineligibility established above may then be further reduced by the application of Article 10.6.
+The period of Ineligibility within this range shall be determined based on the entirety of the circumstances and the Cricketer or other Person's degree of Fault with respect to the second violation. further reduced by the application of Article 10.7.

-10.7.2 Third Anti-Doping Rule Violation
+10.9.1.2 Third Anti-Doping Rule Violation

-A third anti-doping rule violation will always result in a lifetime period of Ineligibility, unless the third violation fulfils the conditions for elimination or reduction of the period of Ineligibility under Article 10.4 or 10.5 or involves a violation of Article 2.4 (Whereabouts Failures), in which case the period of Ineligibility imposed shall be from eight years to lifetime Ineligibility.
+A third anti-doping rule violation will always result in a lifetime period of Ineligibility, unless the third violation fulfils the conditions for elimination or reduction of the period of Ineligibility under Article 10.5 or 10.6 or involves a violation of Article 2.4 (Whereabouts Failures), in which case the period of Ineligibility imposed shall be from eight years to lifetime Ineligibility.

-10.7.3 An anti-doping rule violation for which a Cricketer or other Person has established No Fault or Negligence shall not be considered a prior violation for the purposes of this Article.
+- 10.9.1.3 The period of Ineligibility established in Articles 10.9.1.1 and 10.9.1.2 may then be further reduced by the application of Article 10.7. - 10.9.2 An anti-doping rule violation for which a Cricketer or other Person has established No Fault or Negligence shall not be considered a prior violation for the purposes of this Article.